Skip to Content

 Transportation (particularly gasoline and diesel fuel)

-Germany has a very logical and efficient system compared to other countries.
+Germany’s system is very logical and efficient compared to other countries.
 The cost per ride is also very affordable.
 Many people (around 75% of Germans) also ride bikes, so once you’ve paid the cost of a bike or signed up for a bike share program, it’s a cost-effective way of getting around.

 Related Resources